Benefit Medical Examinations

 THE BIGGER PICTURE

-ATOS are out to meet Government targets to force more people off disability benefits to reduce the public debt problem caused by banks gambling in the financial markets.
+Companies like ATOS and Maximus are out to meet Government targets to force more people off disability benefits to reduce the public debt problem caused by banks gambling in the financial markets.
 The process is driven by cost cutting not objective medical opinion.
 The most vulnerable in society are being made to pay for the greed of others and the inevitable booms and busts of capitalist economics.

 Medical professionals, including physiotherapists, with no experience of mental health problems, for example, are only given a matter of days training before making assessments of claimants.
 They are paid substantially more than NHS doctors and nurses for leaving their ethical concerns at the door.
-ATOS claim that they do not make the decision that throws the sick or disabled off ESA, but the decision is made by the DWP based on the ATOS report.
-ATOS claim too that performance targets are based simply on the number of claimants seen in a day but this lie has been exposed by both Channel4 exposes and whistle blowing ATOS staff.
+The assessment companies claim that they do not make the decision that throws the sick or disabled off ESA, but the decision is made by the DWP based on their report.
+They claim too that performance targets are based simply on the number of claimants seen in a day but this lie has been exposed by both Channel4 exposes and whistle blowing ATOS staff.

-There is increasing oppostion to ATOS and the Work Capability Assessments.
+There is increasing oppostion to the Work Capability Assessments.
 We encourage and aid claimants organising together, and linking up with workers in employment, to oppose and take action against these benefit cuts and all oppressive government policies.
 Why should we put up with a system where everything is run for the profit of a rich elite?
 Why shouldn't society's resources belong to everyone, and be used for people's needs?